This post was updated 30th March 2021

 Dementia has overtaken cancer as the most feared condition for the 55+ age group – as a result of finally shedding its taboo subject status.

-New research by www.stayinmyhome.co.uk*, the specialist live-in homecare website, which provides information on live-in as an alternative to residential care, found that 34 per cent of adults of all ages say dementia – a broad category of brain diseases – is the condition they are most scared of experiencing in later life.
+New research by The Live-in Care Hub, live-in care specialists, which provides information on live-in care as an alternative to residential care, found that 34 per cent of adults of all ages say dementia – a broad category of brain diseases – is the condition they are most scared of experiencing in later life.
 Symptoms can include memory loss, difficulties with language, judgement, failure to recognise people, disorientation, mood changes, delusions and the gradual loss of ability to perform all tasks of daily living.

 But while there is increased fear surrounding the subject, 52 per cent admit they feel more comfortable TALKING about the condition than they did 10 years ago (only a third would have been happy discussing it then).